This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 I also like the bulbous grips on the end of the handlebars.
 These act as shock absorbers and help protect your little one’s hand should they fall over while riding, by pushing their hands further into the middle of the handlebar.

 As with the other bicycles, this one uses foam-filled tires so you don’t have to fight with trying to air up tires.
-These tires work well on any terrain.
+The flat-free tire works well on any terrain.

 Finally, their customer support is extremely responsive.
 In fact, if you have any questions, you can reach them at 213-744-1555 x1.